Delmonico steak

-Delmonico steak (/dɛlˈmɒnɪkoʊ/) is a name used for several cuts of beef, usually ribeye, cut thickly.
+Delmonico steak (/dɛlˈmɒnɪkoʊ/) is a name used for several cuts of beef.
 It was popularized by Delmonico's restaurant in New York City from the mid-19th century.
-Currently the steak of that name sold by Delmonico's is a thick-cut ribeye.
+Currently the steak of that name sold by Delmonico's is a thick-cut ribeye, although the restaurant had earlier sold a strip steak under that name.

 Different explanations have been proposed for the name, and various other cuts of steak have been called Delmonico.